 The application of AI to monitor cat health shows surprising effectiveness.
 Photo: CGTN . |

 Rabo recently added a feature to analyze cat stress levels.
-The AI system will track changes in pet behavior over 30 days and provide a “stress score” based on daily metrics, including resting breathing rate and sleep quality.
-If there are any signs of abnormalities, the app will send an alert to the user.
+The AI system will track changes in pet behavior over 30 days and provide a “stress score” based on daily indicators, including resting breathing rate and sleep quality.
+If there are signs of abnormalities, the app will send an alert to the user.

 According to Yukiko Iyo, President and CEO of Rabo, the company used 10 billion data points collected from more than 46,000 cats wearing Catlog to train the AI system.
-Based on this big data platform, the algorithm can detect early signs of stress or health problems in cats, which are animals that have difficulty expressing their emotions clearly.
+Based on this big data platform, the algorithm can detect early signs of stress or health problems in cats, which are animals that have difficulty expressing emotions clearly.

 Source: https://znews.vn/dung-ai-de-phat-hien-tram-cam-o-meo-post1563861.html